-Drink Aware’s Andrew Russell explains how you can keep track of your drinking during the Christmas break, how you know if you’re drinking too much and what to do if you think you or someone else needs help.
+Drink Aware’s Andrew Russell explains how you can keep track of your drinking during the Christmas break, how you know if you’re overdoing it and what to do if you think you or someone else needs help.

 1. Do we really drink that much more during the Christmas period?

 “Yes we do.
-A study by Liverpool John Moores University looked at people’s drinking habits during special occasions like Christmas and found that we may end up drinking three times more than normal.
+A study by Liverpool John Moores University looked at people’s drinking habits during special occasions like Christmas and found that we may end up consuming three times more than normal.

-“According to a survey by Cancer Research UK, 25- to 34-year-olds drink 62 units of alcohol (that’s nearly six and a half bottles of wine, or 20 pints of beer) in the fortnight leading up to Christmas.
+“According to a survey by Cancer Research UK, 25 to 34-year-olds consume 62 units of alcohol (that’s nearly six and a half bottles of wine, or 20 pints of beer) in the fortnight leading up to Christmas.

 2. I might have a few more glasses than usual at the Christmas party, but is this binge drinking?